dayvillefire/IAmRespondingKiosk/README.md

     chromium-browser --kiosk --app www.iamresponding.com/v3/Pages/Default.aspx & exec matchbox-window-manager

 To exit nano [Ctrl]+[x], hitting [y] when asking if it wants you to save.

+(Optional): Change the splash screen by modifying `/usr/share/plymouth/themes/pix/splash.png` to have your preferred logo.

 You should now be able to exit and test out your setup by rebooting the machine:

     sudo shutdown -r now

 When you computer reboots, it should launch into the dashboard for I Am Responding automatically.

+## Booting with QEMU

+If you need to boot the SD card image with QEMU:

+1. Make sure the `qemu-system-arm` package is installed on your system.
+2. Adjust the location of the SD card in the start of the `start-card.sh` script if it's not `/dev/mmcblk0`.
+3. Run `start-card.sh`.

 ## References
 ### Section 1